-13 shipments for Hai Long
+13 shipments for the Hai Long Offshore Wind Project

 BigLift Shipping has successfully completed a major transport assignment for the Hai Long Offshore Wind Project, involving a total of 13 shipments of large pinpiles from Korea to Taiwan.